marcoslucianops/DeepStream-Yolo/docs/RTDETR_Ultralytics.md

 ### Edit the config_infer_primary_rtdetr file

-Edit the `config_infer_primary_rtdetr.txt` file according to your model (example for RT-DETR-l with 80 classes)
+Edit the `config_infer_primary_rtdetr.txt` file according to your model (example for RT-DETR-L with 80 classes)

 ```
 [property]
 ...
-onnx-file=rtdetr-l.onnx
+onnx-file=rtdetr-l.pt.onnx
 ...
 num-detected-classes=80
 ...